-Candidates are required to submit a form, signed by their Director of Studies and their prospective dissertation supervisor, featuring the title of their intended dissertation and an explanation of its focus of not more than 100 words, to the Academic Administrator by noon on Friday of 2nd Week of Trinity Term of the second year of the degree (the first year of the Final Honour School).
+Candidates are required to submit a form, signed by their Director of Studies and their prospective dissertation supervisor, featuring the title of their intended dissertation and an explanation of its focus of not more than 100 words, to the Academic Administrator by noon on Monday of 1st Week of Trinity Term of the second year of the degree (the first year of the Final Honour School).
 This will normally be approved by the Chair of Teaching Committee by the end of 8th Week of Trinity Term.

-Papers 7 and 8: Option Papers - Option papers are examined by means of open-book examinations, with the exception of the Social Policy option and those options administered by the Department of Experimental Psychology which will be examined by a three-hour in-person, closed-book, invigilated examination, and Quantitative Methods and General Linguistics (see below).
+Papers 7 and 8: Option Papers - Option papers are examined by means of three-hour, in-person, closed-book, typed examinations, with the exception of Quantitative Methods and General Linguistics (see below).
 For the majority of option papers candidates must answer three questions from a choice of nine questions.
 For the Social Policy option candidates have a choice of three questions from twelve.

 The Health and Disease option paper is divided into two sections.
-Candidates must answer one question out of two in section A and two questions out of eight in section B. Candidates will have three hours and thirty minutes for the Health and Disease paper.
+Candidates must answer one question out of two in section A and two questions out of eight in section B. Candidates will have three hours for the Health and Disease paper.
 Answers will be typed with supplementary uploads if required.
 The main body of your exam answer will be typed into the online system.
-Candidates may hand draw/hand write, photograph and then embed diagrams/equations in their work.
-Any words in such diagrams or equations will not count towards the word limit.
-The answer to each question must be no longer than 1600 words.
-Any words above this limit will be disregarded by the examiners.
+Where hand-drawn diagrams or graphs are required, and it is not possible to complete these on-screen using a stylus, paper will be provided alongside the computer, collected at the end of the examination and added to your exam response.
 Answers of less than 800 words are unlikely to fully address the question.

-The Quantitative Methods option is examined by means of a submitted assessment and an openbook exam paper.
-Candidates will have three hours and thirty minutes for the Quantitative Methods exam paper.
+The Quantitative Methods option is examined by means of a submitted assessment and an exam paper.
+Candidates will have three hours for the Quantitative Methods exam paper.
 Answers may be typed into the online system with supplementary uploads if required.
-Candidates can handwrite answers with calculations, formulae and diagrams and scan and upload these.
+Where hand-drawn diagrams or graphs are required, and it is not possible to complete these on-screen using a stylus, paper will be provided alongside the computer, collected at the end of the examination and added to your exam response.
+Candidates are permitted to use hand-held calculators for this exam.
 The submitted assessment consists of five questions, all of which must be attempted, producing a document usually 5-10 pages in length.
-The exam paper comprises six compulsory questions.
+The exam paper comprises five compulsory questions.
 Candidates must complete the assignment in Week 1 of Hilary Term of the final year of the degree, being given the paper on Monday of Week 1 and submitting the completed assessment to the University approved online assessment platform by 12 noon on Monday of Week 2 of Hilary Term.
-The submitted assignment accounts for 50% of the overall mark for this paper and the threehour open-book exam accounts for 50% of the overall mark for this paper.
+The submitted assignment accounts for 50% of the overall mark for this paper and the three-hour exam accounts for 50% of the overall mark for this paper.

-For other options examined by on-line open book exams candidates will have three hours to complete the paper.
-Their answers must be typed into the on-line exam system.
-The answer to each question must be no longer than 1600 words.
-Any words above this limit will be disregarded by the examiners.
-Answers of less than 800 words are unlikely to fully address the question.
+For other options examined in-person, closed-book, typed exams candidates will have three hours to complete the paper.
+Their answers must be typed into the on-line exam system Answers of less than 800 words are unlikely to fully address the question.

 The General Linguistics option is examined by means of a take-home paper released on Friday of Week 2 of Trinity Term and due on Friday of Week 3 of Trinity Term with submission via Inspera.
-The General Linguistics assessment will follow the format and marking criteria set out in the Examination Conventions for the Final Honour School of Modern Languages and Linguistics circulated to College Tutors.
-They are required to submit their choices in the middle of Hilary Term, the deadline for which will be circulated at the start of Hilary Term.
+The General Linguistics assessment will follow the format and marking criteria set out in the Examination Conventions for the Final Honour School of Modern Languages and Linguistics